LiangYeJing/dengxi_Law_Learn/README.md

 ## ChatLaw3 and privateGPT Deployment Guide

-This README provides instructions for deploying and using two large models, ChatLaw3 and privateGPT, on Alibaba Cloud ECS server and PAI DSW respectively.
+This guide provides detailed instructions for deploying and using the ChatLaw3 and privateGPT large models on Alibaba Cloud ECS servers and PAI DSW, tailored for enhancing security and functionality in intelligent home systems, particularly for single young female users.

 ### Table of Contents